timmyfaraday/MultiStateSystems.jl/docs/src/std.md

 * `time_homogeneous` [(a), (c)]:
     the [time-homogeneous property](https://stats.oecd.org/glossary/detail.asp?ID=3674)
-    entails that the transition probability between two given states at any two times depends only on the difference between those times
+    entails that the transition probability between two given states at any two times depends only on the difference between those times and not on the calendar time at which the transition occured.

 * `trapping` [(b)]:
     the trapping property entails that a state is only partially/never exited upon